 Here are 20 questions to ask your web developer and web designer to ensure that you are getting the site your business deserves.

 1. Do you use pre-made templates?
-Or will my website be custom designed?
+Or custom designs?

 Many web development companies use pre-made templates.
 These templates don’t look bad, but your website could look eerily similar to a few others in their portfolio.
 Be sure to ask if your website will be custom or template.